A Recipe for Routing Wireless Network Traffic via a Personal VPN

 Once that is done, adjust the following settings in the router's OpenVPN client configuration:

-.
-This ensures that the Streisand server's DNS servers are used. - Set
+• Set Accept DNS Configuration to Exclusive.
+This ensures that the Streisand server's DNS servers are used.

-, as otherwise there will be no notice that traffic is falling back to non-VPN routing. - Set
+• Set Block routed clients if tunnel goes down to Yes, as otherwise there will be no notice that traffic is falling back to non-VPN routing.

 These rules will prevent entirely traffic within the local network from being sent out to the VPN and back again, which will slow things down noticeably.
 It is a good idea to read the documentation on policy-based routing before attempting any other needed changes.